ArtemK123/KnockoutExamples/README.md

   - Go to the dist folder and open the index.html file in a browser.

 ### Asp.Net Core + Webpack + TypeScript configuration
-- [Asp.Net Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0) is used a server.
+- [Asp.Net Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0) is used as a web server.
-- The same server provides static files from Webpack build and a backend API
+- The same server provides static files from Webpack build and a backend API.
 - During each build both .Net and Webpack targets are executed.
 - There are examples of simple API calls.
 GET and POST requests are presented.